Mishaps, protests and litigation overshadow Florida recount

 The recount in other major population centers, including Miami-Dade and Pinellas and Hillsborough counties in the Tampa Bay area, has been continuing without incident.
 Smaller counties were expected to begin reviews between Monday and Wednesday.

-State officials said they weren't aware of any other time a race for governor or U.S. Senate required a recount, let alone both in the same election.
-The recount process in the two nationally watched midterm races is unprecedented even in a state notorious for settling elections by razor-thin margins.

-Unofficial results showed Republican former U.S. Rep. Ron DeSantis led Democratic Tallahassee Mayor Andrew Gillum by 0.41 percentage points in the governor's contest.
+Unofficial results showed Republican former U.S. Rep. Ron DeSantis ahead of Democratic Tallahassee Mayor Andrew Gillum by 0.41 percentage points in the governor's contest.
 In the Senate race, Scott's lead over Democratic incumbent Bill Nelson was 0.14 percentage points.

 State law requires a machine recount in races where the margin is less than 0.5 percentage points.
 Once completed, if the differences in any of the races are 0.25 percentage points or below, a hand recount will be ordered.

+Gillum and Nelson insist that each vote should be counted and the process should take its course.

-Scott said Sunday that Nelson wants fraudulent ballots and those cast by noncitizens to count, pointing to a Nelson lawyer objecting to Palm Beach County's rejection of one provisional ballot because it was cast by a noncitizen.
+Scott said Sunday that Nelson wants fraudulent ballots and those cast by noncitizens to count, pointing to a Nelson lawyer's objection of Palm Beach County's rejection of one provisional ballot because it was cast by a noncitizen.

 "He is trying to commit fraud to win this election," Scott told Fox News.
 "Bill Nelson's a sore loser.
 He's been in politics way too long."

-In Fort Lauderdale, Gillum appeared at a predominantly African-American church Sunday evening, warning against vote suppression and declaring voter disenfranchisement isn't just about being blocked from the polling booth.
+Gillum appeared Sunday evening at a predominantly African-American church in Fort Lauderdale, declaring that voter disenfranchisement isn't just about being blocked from the polling booth.
 He said it also includes absentee ballots not being counted and ballots with mismatched signatures that "a volunteer may have the option of ... deciding that vote is null and void."

-Gillum and Nelson have argued each vote should be counted and the process should take its course.

 Both the state elections division, which Scott runs, and the Florida Department of Law Enforcement have said they have found no evidence of voter fraud.

-That didn't stop protests outside Snipes' office, where a crowd of mostly Republicans gathered, holding signs, listening to country music and occasionally chanting "lock her up," referring to Snipes.
-A massive Trump 2020 flag flew over the parking lot and many members of a Bikers For Trump group wore matching shirts, mingling among a crowd that included a protester wearing a Hillary Clinton mask.
+That didn't stop protests outside Snipes' office, where a mostly Republican crowd gathered, holding signs, listening to country music and occasionally chanting "lock her up," referring to Snipes.
+A massive Trump 2020 flag flew over the parking lot and a Bikers For Trump group wore matching shirts.
+One protester wore a Hillary Clinton mask.

 Registered independent Russell Liddick, a 38-year-old Pompano Beach retail worker, carried a sign reading, "I'm not here for Trump!
 I'm here for fair elections!
 Fire Snipes!"
 He said the office's problems "don't make me feel very much like my vote counted."